Next one week course starts on 25th October

 of practical but transferable skills that can improve your employment prospects and boost your

-Over the course of the three weeks, the participants will work together on a series of tasks using team-work,
+Over the course of one week, the participants will work together on a series of tasks using team-work,

 Feedback from previous courses:

 “It was a challenge but I managed to get through it and I’ve learnt new skills.
 I’ve enjoyed watching it all come

 together!
 It’s helped me to consider other work options including apprenticeships.”